mofro/front-porch/README.md

 > 1. Head to “Settings” tab of your forked repository on GitHub and in the sidebar, click “Pages”.
 Under “Source”, select “GitHub Actions”.

 > 2. Commit these changes by doing `npx quartz sync`.
 This should deploy your site to <github-username>.github.io/<repository-name>.

-Whenever you want to update your site, you just need to run `npx quartz sync` after saving your changes.

 Reference: [Hosting](https://quartz.jzhao.xyz/hosting#github-pages)
 - The deploy.yml file was added for you.